Duke Chapel standing over campus building

 Building a Website

-Sites are complex digital spaces with evolving digital standards that can have very steep learning curves.
+Sites are complex digital spaces with evolving digital standards and steep learning curves.
 It takes multiple teams of people to keep sites running securely and smoothly.
 Accessibility, security, design, and development are areas that most communicators must have a basic understanding of in order to produce an effective digital product.

 Domains – What is the url?